PhilX15/PhilX15/README.md

 - 🔭 I’m currently working on [Flashcards](https://github.com/PhilX15/CFlashcards)

-- 🌱 I'm currently improving my C programming skills
+- 🌱 I'm currently improving my C and C++ programming skills

-- 🎮 I am passionate about computer games and I even made a simple one in Godot [AquarionisGame](https://philx15.itch.io/aquarionis)
+- 🎮 I am passionate about computer games and I'm currently working on one in C++

 <br>
 <h2>🚀 Languages and Tools I Use</h2>